Chinese mystery box maker Pop Mart rakes in millions from millennial fans

 ($1 = 6.5410 Chinese yuan renminbi)

-(Reporting by Sophie Yu in Beijing and Brenda Goh in Shanghai; Additional Reporting by Scott Murdoch in Hong Kong)
+(Reporting by Sophie Yu in Beijing and Brenda Goh in Shanghai; Additional Reporting by Scott Murdoch in Hong Kong; Editing by Richard Pullin and Mark Potter)

 ((Sophie.Yu@thomsonreuters.com; 861056692136;))